 In addition to medical treatments, psychotherapy and sleep management are also parts of bipolar disorder treatment.
 They can help reduce symptoms and prevent relapse.

-If you think you or a loved one may be suffering from Bipolar Disorder, please Contact Us
+If you think you or a loved one may be suffering from Bipolar Disorder, please

 Dr Satyajeet Singh, MD, AIIMS Patna Neuropsychiatrist (ex) is home to the Bihar's leading affective disorder experts who can correctly diagnose bipolar disorders and offer suitable treatment programs.